Leit-motif/gnosis-rag/README.md

 - OpenAI for ChatGPT Plugin SDK
 - Obsidian for the amazing note-taking app
-- FAISS, Chroma, and Qdrant teams
+- Facebook Research for FAISS